seahsongli/SC1015_Mini_Project/README.md

 ## Project Structure
 - **Race_Results & Season_Calenders**: Contains the dataset(s) used for training and testing the model.
-- **Formula1_Top3_Predictor.ipynb**: Jupyter Notebooks with code for data preprocessing, EDA, and model training.
+- **Formula1_Top3_Predictor.ipynb**: Jupyter Notebook with code for data preprocessing, EDA, and model training.
 Also contains outputs and results from model evaluations.

 ## Contributing